dtsudo/Chess-Comp-Stomp-with-Hacks-Desktop-Version/README.md

 The game is written in C#, so you need to have the .NET SDK installed.

 Use the `dotnet publish` command to compile the source code.
 Note that MonoGame recommends disabling ReadyToRun and disabling tiered compilation for performance reasons.
 MonoGame also recommends building the project as a self-contained application so that it requires no external dependencies.
 We also publish the project as a single binary file simply to reduce the number of output files.
+Note that although `PublishSingleFile` reduces the number of files, there may still be more than one output file; see https://community.monogame.net/t/building-with-publishsinglefile-on-3-8-1-doesnt-create-a-single-executable-file/18626 for details.

 Linux:

-    cd "Source code/ChessCompStompWithHacks"
+    cd "Source code"
-    dotnet publish -c Release -r linux-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false /p:PublishSingleFile=true --self-contained
+    dotnet publish ChessCompStompWithHacks -c Release -r linux-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false /p:PublishSingleFile=true --self-contained

 Windows:

-    cd "Source code/ChessCompStompWithHacks"
+    cd "Source code"
-    dotnet publish -c Release -r win-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false /p:PublishSingleFile=true --self-contained
+    dotnet publish ChessCompStompWithHacks -c Release -r win-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false /p:PublishSingleFile=true --self-contained

 Lastly, ensure that the `Data` folder is in the same folder as the resulting executable.

-##### MonoGame NuGet packages

-For convenience, a copy of the relevant MonoGame NuGet packages can be found in the `NugetSource` folder.
-This folder can be used as a local NuGet package feed.